amromics/amrviz/README.md

 The instructions below assume working from the root directory for the repository.

-2. Create a conda environment named `amromics` with all the necessary dependencies:
+2. Create a conda environment named `amromics` with all the necessary dependencies.

 ```bash
 conda create -y -c conda-forge -c defaults --name amromics python=3.10 mamba